ZGreening/ProductionLine/README.md

 functions.

 Functionality was added to the "Product" class to allow products to be sorted by name.
-In the Main class driver, a function for creating an ArrayList of sample products was added.
+In the productionline.Main class driver, a function for creating an ArrayList of sample products was added.
 As well as, a function to print all the objects of a collection.
-For deomostration, the Main class gets the array list of sample products, prints them, sorts them, then prints them again after they have been sorted.
+For deomostration, the productionline.Main class gets the array list of sample products, prints them, sorts them, then prints them again after they have been sorted.